PandaTGOS/RepoPush-Automated_Project_Uploader_For_GitHub/README.md

      - The project will upload your project to GitHub and generate a Readme.md file in the project directory
      - You can customize the Readme.md content by modifying the `project_path` parameter in the `main.py` script

-**Please note that the above content is entirely original based on code analysis.
-The descriptions are concise but informative, and the formatting follows GitHub-flavored markdown guidelines.
-Technical accuracy is paramount, and each section should be at least 3-5 paragraphs or bullet points long.
-The project requires a GitHub token for authentication and Hugging Face's InferenceClient for LLM-based Readme.md generation.
+**The project requires a GitHub token for authentication and Hugging Face's InferenceClient for LLM-based Readme.md generation.**